Sparshr04/Crackey/README.md

 This project aims to develop a robust crack detection system using the YOLO (You Only Look Once) object detection framework.
 The model is trained on a specialized dataset of images containing various types of cracks, sourced and preprocessed using Roboflow.
 The goal is to accurately identify and localize cracks in images, which can be crucial for structural health monitoring, quality control, and maintenance.

-**Note on YOLOv12:** While YOLOv8 is the latest official release from Ultralytics, this project assumes a "YOLOv12" implementation.
+**Note on YOLOv12:** This project assumes a "YOLOv12" implementation.
 The commands and structure provided here are generalized and should be adaptable.
 If "YOLOv12" refers to a custom fork or an experimental version, minor adjustments to commands (especially train.py and detect.py arguments) might be necessary based on your specific framework.
 For Ultralytics YOLO, the commands are typically very similar across versions.

 2\.
 Dataset
 -----------

 The model is trained on a crack detection dataset.

-**Dataset Source:** Roboflow **Dataset Name:** \[Insert your Roboflow Dataset Name Here, e.g., "Crack-Detection-vX"\]**Dataset Format:** YOLOv5 PyTorch (or relevant YOLO format)
+**Dataset Source:** Roboflow **Dataset Name:** \[Concrete cracks\]**Dataset Format:** YOLOv12

 **To download your dataset from Roboflow:**